charleskoehl/parsimonious/README.md

 <a name="changelog"></a>
 ## Change Log

+### Version 3.7.1 - 22nd October 2017
+##### Documentation Change:
+* Post-process README to remove lines added by jsdoc2md that make it look as if you can create an instance of Parsimonious.

 ### Version 3.7.0 - 22nd October 2017
 ##### Non-Breaking Change:
 * Exports a class with static methods, rather than a frozen singleton instance.
 It is still used the same way; it's just no longer a frozen instance of the class.